cewing/training.python_web/source/main/outline.rst

 After an introduction to the idea of frameworks, we'll look at a specific implementation of a *microframework*, `Flask <http://flask.pocoo.org/>`_.
-We'll install the framework and start working our way toward building a simple project using it.
+We'll install the framework and take a look at how it works.
+What does it have in common with work we've already done?

 Along the way we'll learn about Jinja2, the templating language that Flask uses, and a bit about the DBAPI2 and communicating with SQL databases from within Python.
-We'll also begin to talk about unit testing and how to develop using a test-driven approach.

 `Lecture Slides <presentations/session05.html>`_